orbeon/orbeon-forms-doc/Upgrading-from-older-versions.md

 ## Difficulty of upgrades

+- Between any two subsequent 4.x releases, upgrades are expected to be fairly straightforward.
+- The longer the interval of time between two release, the harder the upgrade might be.
+For example, it can be harder to upgrade between 4.0 and 4.6 than between 4.5 and 4.6.
 - Orbeon Forms 4.0 was a large release with many changes.
-In general upgrades between pre-4.0 releases and 4.x releases are more difficult than upgrades between two 4.x releases.
+In general upgrading between pre-4.0 releases and 4.x releases is more difficult than upgrades between two 4.x releases.
-- Between any two subsequent releases, upgrades are expected to be fairly straightforward.
-- The longer the interval of time between two release, the harder the upgrade.
-For example, it is harder to upgrade between 3.9.1 and 4.6 than between 4.5 and 4.6.

-*NOTE: Since Orbeon Forms 4.0, we have switched to a faster release cycle, with releases every few months.
-So there are typically more changes between, say, 3.8 and 3.9, and especially 3.9 and 4.0, than between two subsequent 4.x releases.*
+- Since Orbeon Forms 4.0, we have switched to a faster release cycle, with releases every few months.
+So there are typically more changes between, say, 3.8 and 3.9, and especially 3.9 and 4.0, than between two subsequent 4.x releases.

 ## Areas of compatibility